BoothGroup/Vayesta/docs/source/quickstart/ewf.rst

     for accurate results and only chosen for demonstration.

 In **line 34** the setup of the embedding class is performed in the same way as for molecules.
-Vayesta will detect if the mean field object ``mf`` has **k**-point defined, by checking ``mf.kpts``: if ``mf.kpts`` is found and not ``None``, the **k**-point sampled mean-field will automatically be folded to the :math:`\Gamma`-point of the equivalent (in this case :math:`2\times2\times2`) Born--von Karman supercell.
+Vayesta will detect if the mean field object ``mf`` has **k**-point defined: if ``mf.kpts`` is found and not ``None``, the **k**-point sampled mean-field will automatically be folded to the :math:`\Gamma`-point of the equivalent (in this case :math:`2\times2\times2`) Born--von Karman supercell.

+.. note::

+    Only Monkhorst-pack **k**-point meshes which include the :math:`\Gamma`-point are currently supported.

+Note that instantiating the embedding class with a **k**-point sampled mean-field object will automatically add the translational symmetry to the symmetry group stored in ``emb.symmetry``.
+This assumes that the user will only define fragments within the original primitive unit cell, which are then copied throughout the supercell using the translational symmetry.
+For calculations of fragments across multiple primitive cell, the translational symmetry should be removed by calling ``emb.symmetry.clear_translations()`` or overwritten via  ``emb.symmetry.set_translations(nimages)``, as demonstrated in for the 1D Hubbard model :ref:`here <dmet_hub1d>`.

 Performing the embedding in the supercell allows for optimal utilization of the locality of electron correlation, as the embedding problems are only restricted to have the periodicity of the supercell, rather than the **k**-point sampled primitive cell.

-.. note::

-    **k**-point meshes which do not include the :math:`\Gamma`-point are currently not supported.

 Properties, such as density-matrix calculated in **line 42**, will recover the full, primitive cell symmetry, since they are obtained from a summation over all symmetry equivalent fragments in the supercell.
 This is confirmed by the population analysis, which shows that the boron atom 2 has the same population than